 Presence of waste water treatment systems and fail safes;

-No requirement to register for certain industry types e.g. motor vehicle mechanics/sprayers makes it hard to track;
+No requirement to register for certain industry types e.g. motor vehicle mechanics/sprayers makes it hard to track.

-Problem of adequate facilities for disposal of particular waste waters having a high salinity; This point furthers the argument brought forward for the discharge of water softeners regen waters.
+Problem of adequate facilities for disposal of specific waste waters having a high salinity -this point furthers the argument brought forward for the discharge of water softeners regen waters.

 Addition of waste carriers in the legal framework covering discharges into sewer;